Our Top Ten Tips for Learning to Surf

 It is a good idea to grab a friend who surfs or take some surfing lessons at your local beach.
 Usually you will start off by being pushed onto the waves so having someone to help and teach you the basics will help you achieve results faster.

-- Select the right wave and Beach to Start Out at.
+Select the right wave and Beach to Start At

 With learning to surf it is all about getting as many waves as possible and it is important to start in the white water to build confidence.
 It is so important that you surf a beginners wave and learning on a good steady wave.
 In general find a wave that looks crumbly and slow.
 Also a small wave on a sandy beach is the best spot as you usually can stand and build confidence.